Warrenton, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Warrenton, MO Dog Bite Lawyer | Personal Injury Attorneys Near Warrenton

 Dog Bite Lawyers in Warrenton, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Warrenton, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's crucial to get qualified legal counsel ASAP after a dog attack.
-As personal injury lawyers, Halvorsen Klote has helped clients in Warrenton, MO and beyond hold negligent pet owners responsible to get the financial recovery they are owed.
-If you were bitten by a dog, don't hesitate to call us at 866-382-4167 or contact our Warrenton, MO dog bite lawyers online.
-Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.
+It's crucial to find experienced legal representation ASAP after an accident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Warrenton, MO and beyond fight insurance companies to get the financial recovery they are owed.
+If you have a claim, don't hesitate to call us at 866-382-4167 or contact our Warrenton, MO dog bite lawyers online.
+Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-Based on reporting from the American Veterinary Medical Association, there are more than 4.5 million serious dog bites each year in the U.S. Dog bites are associated with high medical expenses, as medical care can quickly add up to tens of thousands of dollars.
-Every day, almost 1,000 people visit an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.
+Based on data from the American Veterinary Medical Association, there are more than four and a half million dog bites annually across the country.
+These injuries can carry high medical costs, as medical care can quickly add up to tens of thousands of dollars.
+Every day, nearly 1,000 people go to an emergency room for serious dog bites, and the average dog bite-related hospital stay is $18,200.

 How to Know if You Have a Dog Bite Claim in Warrenton, MO

-• Circumstances surrounding the incident — If you were attacked while lawfully on public or private property, you may have a case.
-However, if you were there illegally or threatened the dog or their owner, you likely don't have a case.
+• The specifics of the bite — If you were attacked while lawfully on public or private property, you may have a case.
+However, if you were there illegally or if you provoked the dog, you may not have a case.

 • Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the coverage that covers your injuries.
+If not, you may need your attorney to do some "creative lawyering" to help find the policy you need.

-• Dog bite laws — The validity of your claim is, at least to a degree, dictated by local and state law.
-Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by someone else's dog if:
+• Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
+Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:

 • You were lawfully allowed to be where you were